s-amberg/cpla/week10/README.md

 # 2. Standalone Asynchronous IO (Chat Client)

 We have prepared projects using ASIO to implement a chat client-server application.
+It is the example ASIO chat client-server application from [here](https://think-async.com/Asio/asio-1.12.2/doc/asio/examples/cpp11_examples.html)

+Preparation:
+ * You need to download the ASIO library from [here](https://think-async.com/Asio/).
+You won't need to compile and install the library, but you need to add the include path of the extracted location to your project: `<asio-directory>/include`

+***Note:*** If you are on Windows you need library dependencies that depend on the Windows platform!

 # 3. Connect Four Game with SFML